-To improve the technical and professional skills of the UK workforce, and to put apprenticeship funding on an sustainable footing, on 6 April 2017, the UK Government will introduce the Apprenticeship Levy will require all UK employers with a wage bill over £3 million a year to invest in apprenticeships.
+To improve the technical and professional skills of the UK workforce, and to put apprenticeship funding on a sustainable footing, the UK Government introduced the Apprenticeship Levy which requires all UK employers with a wage bill over £3 million a year to invest in apprenticeships.

 The Levy will put apprenticeship funding on a sustainable footing and improve the technical and professional skills of the workforce, with a target of 3 million apprenticeships underway by 2020.